 LaunchLab: Stellenbosch University’s business incubator LaunchLab provides an array of business support services and management to ensure the successful development of entrepreneurial companies.

 Bertha Centre: University of Cape Town’s Bertha Centre for Social Innovation and Entrepreneurship is the first academic center in Africa dedicated to advancing social innovation and entrepreneurship.
 Bertha Centre works closely with the Solution Space.
-The center works across various sectors, including innovative finance, systems change, social entrepreneurship, education innovations, and youth development, as well as inclusive healthcare innovations.
+The center works across various sectors, including innovative finance, systems change, social entrepreneurship, education innovations, youth development, as well as inclusive healthcare innovations.

 Invotech: Invotech is an innovation and technology business incubator that is supported by the Durban University of Technology and funded by the Small Enterprise Development Agency (Seda).
 InvoTech helps innovators in the green economy and creative industries convert creative concepts into commercially viable enterprises.